… of being published.

 b) Twitter is pure dead gallus, as we say in Glasgow.

-41. As a published author, your behavior has changed fundamentally.
+41. As a published author, your behaviour has changed fundamentally.
 You now switch on your pc before you make coffee in the morning.

 42. This is because for newly published writers, one thing in particular has the potential to have you delirious with delight or plummet you into the depths of despair…